 Amy Lindsay and Damien Wells have one scene together, at the beginning of the film, which is pretty good.
 Venesa Talor, despite being the “star” of the film only has one actual full sex scene, but it’s quite hot.
 It’s with some unnamed dude at the massage parlor, starting off with her massaging him, then he massages her, and then they have sex.
 She also has another scene where she performs an elaborate striptease on a stage.

 Bethany Lorraine and Josh Edwards have one sex scene together.
 Lorraine also has a sex scene with Rob Casale, in what is supposed to be a VR program, they have sex in a cave-like environment, in a lake, and under a waterfall.
 Lorraine has a scene with Summer Knight, a former coworker of Kara’s who helps them search for her, where the two women take turns stripping for each other and then dance naked together.
 And then Edwards has a scene, where his character is using the VR program, where he referees a wrestling match between two unnamed women, which turns into lesbian sex and then a threesome with Edwards.

 Other scenes include Summer Knight and Steven Albrecht, and Steve Curtis and Samantha Flat.

-The scenes are shot well, the cast is attractive.
-I could have used a little more of Talor, whom I think could have been a much bigger softcore actress, if she’d been given the opportunity.
+The scenes are shot well, and the cast is attractive.
+I could have used a little more of Talor, whom I think could have been a much bigger softcore actress if she’d been given the opportunity.
 Amy Lindsay, of course, has gone on to be a major player in the softcore game.
 Lorraine and Edwards carried most of the film, and for young first-time actors, they did a very good job.
 I think it helps that the characters that they were playing were supposed to be so sexually naive in the beginning.
 Overall this film is pretty good.
 Chacebook rating: 4 STARS